tgross35/wasm-regex/README.md

                 /* the below fields only exist if isParticipating is true */

-                // Exact content of the match
+                // Exact content of the match.
+If the unicode flag (`u`) is not present
-                "content": "ab",
+                // and the match contains an invalid unicode char, this will be a
+                // number instead (number of that byte in the utf8 match) "content": "ab",
-                // Start index of the match in UTF-8 "start": 0,
+                // Position of the match in UTF-8.
+Use for user-displayed offsets "start": 0,
+                "end": 2,
-                // End index of the match in UTF-8 "end": 2
+                // Position of the match in UTF-16.
+Use for highlighting in JS "startUtf16": 0,
+                "endUtf16": 2,
             },
         ],
     ]